alphagov/govuk-coronavirus-content/README.md

 pull request.
 (You can ask the on-call dev to help you with this if you like).

 You then need to get your pull request approved and merged by someone else.
-GOV.UK developers and other members of the GOV.UK Content Design Github team can do this.
+GOV.UK developers and other members of the GOV.UK Content Design GitHub team can do this.

 Head over to https://collections-publisher.publishing.service.gov.uk/coronavirus